Wanting to make a fun Spring craft that your kids are sure to enjoy? Try this easy foam bunny mask that will have your kids ‘hopping’ for joy.

 I used Tacky glue for this step because of its flexibility.
 You don’t want to use a glue that dries hard because the foam mask needs to be able to bend around the wearer’s face.

 Hint: Make sure to glue the whiskers under the snout piece.

 Let the glue dry.

 Poke a hole with a nail in each side of the mask.
 DO NOT make the holes too big.
 You only want them to be big enough to fit a small elastic band in them.

 The best bands I found were the ones with metal tips that are designed for masks.
 However, I didn’t have time to order some of these and couldn’t find them in my local store.
 I did find some stretchy beading wire which I tied around the edge of the mask.

 It shouldn’t matter too much what kind of string you use, as long as it stretches.

 You want the string to be tight enough to fit snugly around the face without digging in to the skin.
-I cut mine to about 14″ but you will have to measure it to the child who is creating the mask.
+I cut mine to about 14″ which still gave me enough room to tie the elastic band onto the mask.
+You will have to measure it to the child who is creating the mask.